artdearthouse/mc-anvil-db/README.md

 # 3. Connect to localhost:25565
 ```

+For a detailed explanation of all settings, see the [Configuration Guide](docs/CONFIGURATION.md).

 **Generator Options:**
 - `flat` (default) — Fast, simple flat world.
 - `vanilla` — Realistic terrain with biomes, caves, ores.